mjgusev/Glossary-Generator/README.md

 ### Input File Format

-The input file should contain terms and definitions in the following format:
+The input file should be named terms.txt and contain terms and definitions in the following format:

 Term1
 Definition for term1.